Best At Home Herpes Test

 Why test for herpes?

 Herpes is particularly contagious.
 One in six Americans, whether they know it or not, have some form of the virus, and forty percent of those people will have one outbreak if they ever have one.
-Since there are so many ways to get it through direct contact — some of which can spread whether or not you’re symptomatic — it’s important to know your status.
+Since there are so many ways to get it through direct contact — some of which can spread whether or not you’re symptomatic — it’s important to discuss your results with a physician and learn your status.
 This way, you can keep any potential partners safe.

 Insider Tip: The thought of contracting a lifelong virus associated with sexual health is scary, but thankfully, herpes stigma isn’t what it used to be.
 There are even entire online dating communities for people with herpes who can find partners with whom they don’t need to feel shame or worry about spreading the disease.